paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 **License:** Creative Commons Attribution 4.0 International (CC BY 4.0)

-This work is free to use, share, and adapt for any purpose, including commercial use, provided appropriate attribution is given.
+This work is free to use, share, and adapt for any purpose, including commercial use, under the terms of the CC BY 4.0 license.
+This open license is intentional—regulatory accountability research should be freely accessible.
+You are encouraged to build upon this methodology, replicate the approach, and use these findings in advocacy, research, or oversight activities.

+All use must comply with the license terms, which require appropriate attribution.

 **Suggested Citation:**
-Rekaris, P. (2025).
-Implementation Status: TGA COVID-19 Vaccine Safety Monitoring Plan.
-Independent Audit Assessment.
-GitHub Repository: https://doi.org/10.5281/zenodo.17731054
+Rekaris, P. (2025). *Implementation Status: TGA COVID-19 Vaccine Safety Monitoring Plan.
+Independent Audit Assessment* (Version 1.3.3).
+Zenodo. https://doi.org/10.5281/zenodo.17731054

 ## Acknowledgments